The Fantail and Greenstone – Treasures on earth

 The moment the Fantail appeared in my vision was a moment of engaged wonder.
-I welcomed wordless awe desiring to honor its maker while considering my words could not give full disclosure of my innermost joy I welcomed a desire to honor its maker in this painting.
+Knowing my words could not give full disclosure of my innermost joy I welcomed a desire to honor its maker in this painting.

-The oil painting offered me new challenges, creating brushstrokes depicting feather movement stopped in time.
-I was also challenged to paint the fungi and moss detail on the tree trunk.
+The painting offered new challenges, creating brushstrokes depicting feather movements stopped in time and paint fungi with moss details.

 My use of the artisans’ greenstone

 This story imagines the inquisitive heart, captured, hooked, and meeting with wisdom and council through a work created with great dexterity.
-This is one of heaven’s gifts and revelations that add purpose and pleasure to discover.
+This is one of heaven’s gifts and revelations that adds purpose and pleasure for inquisitive minds to discover.

-Discovering the mystery brings with it a sense of awe, for those who understand, the peace of God, beyond understanding, which does add rest. answering mysteries of our existence and echoing contentment in man’s creative enterprise.
+The mystery brings with it a sense of awe, and enlightenment, where the peace of God, beyond understanding, adds rest.

-Fantails are small insectivorous birds of Australasia, Southeast Asia, and the Indian subcontinent belonging to the genus Rhipidurain the familyRhipiduridae.
-Most of the species are about 15 to 18 cm long, specialist aerial feeders, and named as “fantails”, but the Australian willie wagtail is a little larger, and, though still an expert hunter of insects on the wing, concentrates equally on terrestrial prey.
+Most of the species are about 15 to 18 cm long, specialist aerial feeders, and named “fantails”, with the Australian Willie Wagtail a little larger.
+Both are expert hunters of insects on the ground and on the wing.

-It is also known by its Maori names, Pīwakawaka, Tīwakawakaor Piwaiwaka; a common pied morph is known as the pied fantail
+The fantail is also known by its Maori names, Pīwakawaka, Tīwakawaka, or Piwaiwaka; a common pied morph is known as the pied fantail